zeek/zeek/doc/frameworks/configuration.rst

 tabs or spaces are accepted as separators.

-If you inspect the configuration framework scripts, you will notice that the scripts simply catch events from the input framework and then a built-in function :bro:see:`Option::set` is called to set an option to the new value.
-If you want to change an option yourself during runtime, you can call Option::set directly from a script.
+If you inspect the configuration framework scripts, you will notice that the scripts simply catch events from the input framework and then a function :bro:see:`Config::set_value` is called to set an option to the new value.
+If you want to change an option yourself during runtime, you can call Config::set_value directly from a script (in a cluster configuration, this only needs to happen on the manager, as the change will be automatically sent to all other nodes in the cluster).

 The log file "config.log" contains information about each configuration change that occurs during runtime.